mdozmorov/gwas2bed/README.md

 A collection of datasets from various publications containing genomic coordinates of disease- and/or trait-associated SNPs.
 And, scripts for their processing.

+Large data collections are in `data` subfolders of the `autoimmune`, `gwasCatalog`, and `tumorportal` folders.
 Each subfolder has its own README file with dataset-specific explanations.

 # Disease-disease similarities